jw-12138/cwgi-docs/src/pages/client-side.md

   - `clientId`, _REQUIRED_, the client ID of the GitHub App.
   - `darkMode`, optional, whether to use dark mode, set to `undefined` to use auto dark mode (prefers-color-scheme), set to `true` to enforce dark mode, and vice versa.
   - `proxy`, optional, the URL of the previously deployed Cloudflare worker, if you don't specify this, all the requests will be sent to the GitHub API directly.
+  - `reactions`, optional, set to `false` to disable reactions which can save you some (actually a lot of) requests to GitHub API.

 ## Use in SPAs